 The configuration tuning parameters are used to tune software algorithms that are “hardcoded” or “formulamatic” to these parameters, i.e. a runtime include file.
 The goal is that the developer uses these parameters in the code, and modifies these parameters infrequently.

 altgConfig.py Pseudo-Code

-This is the pseudo code for the ArcLight Test GUI Configuration that renders an html page shown in
+This is the pseudo code for the ArcLight Test GUI Configuration that renders an html page shown in Figure 14 - Configuration Screen